RRoggia/DesignPatterns/README.md

 ````

 ### Bridge
-* The `Client` class will consume the `Abstraction` class, which is responsible for define the interface.
+* The `Client` class will consume the `Abstraction` class, which is responsible for define the interface
-* The `Abstraction` class "delegates" the processing to a one of the `ConcreteImplementator` that implements the `Implementor` interface.
+* The `Abstraction` class "delegates" the processing to a one of the `ConcreteImplementator` that implements the `Implementor` interface
 * The `RefinedAbstraction` (Subclass) can enhance the existing interface by:
     * adding new methods in the subclass  (need to use the SubClass instance instead of Superclass instance)
     * overwriting the Abstraction methods